Table of contents

 Licence

-This work is licenced under a Creative Commons Attribution 4.0 International licence (CC-BY 4.0).
+This work is licenced under a Creative Commons Attribution 4.0 International (MULTI) licence (CC-BY 4.0).
 From the Creative Commons website:

 You are free to: